 The best practices for feature flags we are going to discuss next will be geared towards having a full-on feature flags software or service.
-Time to jump on to the first useful best practice for feature flags.

 Similar to security, feature flags and code deployment should be planned early on when the task is written or ready to be developed.
 If the feature flag is layered in as an afterthought in the software development process it will not be as effective.
 How to slice the release and what feature flags will be used in each stage should be pre-planned rather than left for the last minute.

-Let’s look at an example, say you are leading a team for an e-commerce company that is aiming to replace the current payment gateway with Stripe for business reasons.
+Let’s look at an example.
+Say you are leading a team for an e-commerce company that is aiming to replace the current payment gateway with Stripe for business reasons.
 One of the first things to plan will be how the Stripe code should be released.
 Another important aspect from a business perspective is how the phased rollout or canary release will work for both web and mobile apps.

 As it is a payment gateway replacement, a big bang release with 100% of the customers switching to Stripe in one go would be pretty bad if things went south.
 If there is a bug, while it exists the company will not make any money.
 That’s too big of a risk to take, so these are the kinds of things where feature flags should be planned ahead when designing the implementation.
 For the same payment gateway example, we would recommend a Canary Release where Stripe is first rolled out internally, then to a small percentage of customers, and finally to the whole user base.
 Generally, it will be the product manager to make the call on what percentage of the customers get the new feature.
 These decisions are agreed while planning but it may change course when the code is in production behind a feature flag.
 So remember, plan ahead!
-Next up, we will dive into naming feature flags appropriately.

 The next important distinction to make here is the existence of “temporary” feature flags.
 These types of feature flags should have a way to be identified.
 One of the easiest ways to do it is to prepend the name with the word `temp`.
 Naming feature flags well helps save yourself and others in your organization a lot of headache and will always be a best practice for feature flags.